 Badger Tag & Label has been operating from the same location in the heart of Random Lake, Wisconsin, since the beginning of the company in 1935.
 Badger has expanded over the years to its current 40,000 square feet of space.
-Included in the production facilities are 14 presses, nine of which are letterpress, four are flexographic and a six-color UV ink jet press.
+Included in the production facilities are 15 presses, nine of which are letterpress, four are flexographic and two digital presses.
 To compliment those are a variety of wiring and stringing machines for tags, finishing and inspection/rewinding machines along with a digital plotter cutter.

-Over the years the company has grown to include two salespeople serving the Wisconsin market and about 500 independent dealers across the country.
+Over the years the company has grown to include two salespeople serving the Wisconsin market and over 2000 independent dealers across the country.
 We complete over $7 million in annual sales which is made up of 40% labels and 60% tags.